 But our conceptualizing or thinking capacity is only one of the contributors to our experience, and therefore to an empirical science.
 Our senses also contribute.
 And here, too, we can say that, without the qualities of sense, we have no material world to talk about.
 If you open yourself to any phenomenon whatever and then (in imagination) remove all sensible qualities from it — all the given colors, sounds, touch sensations, smells, and so on — nothing will be left.
 You are confronting an absolute void.

 Not even the most rigorous mathematics can give us a world, since nothing in mathematical thought itself tells us what the mathematics is about.
-We must apply the mathematics to sensible experience if we want to see how it is embodied in material reality.
+We must apply the mathematics to sensible experience if we want to see how mathematical ideas are expressed in material reality.
 But the same applies to all thinking, not just to the purely quantitative ideas of mathematics: only by bringing our thought into relation with what comes through our senses do we find the world taking shape around us.
 This is a key idea that we will flesh out below.

 There seems to be no basis for assigning priority either to our sensing or our thinking.
 These are two inseparable yet distinguishable aspects of a single reality.
 Our access to them via the more or less distinct human functions of thinking and sensing happens to be a characteristic of the structure of our being as cognitive agents, not a bifurcation in the world itself.
 This structure of our cognitive experience, we will see in Chapter 23 (“The Evolution of Consciousness”), has changed over the course of human evolution.